-It is important to understand what your fern’s native habitat is in order to understand what environment you should be trying to recreate with your care.
+To solve this problem, it is important to understand what a fern’s native habitat is and what environment you should try to recreate with your care.

 Why is my fern crispy?